 On 14 July the Cambridge University and College Committee met to discuss the proposed evacuation and Carr-Saunders and the School Secretary, Walter Adams, travelled to Cambridge on 19 July to discuss arrangements with J T Saunders, Secretary General of the Faculties.
 On the same day Henry Dean, Vice Chancellor of Cambridge, wrote to Peterhouse asking them to consider providing accommodation for LSE.
 The selection of Peterhouse is not fully explained but Thomas Knox-Shaw, the Treasurer of Cambridge suggested it was because it was close to residential accommodation suitable for women staff and students.

-On the 25 July the Governing Body of Peterhouse recorded that:
+On 25 July the Governing Body of Peterhouse recorded that:

-On the 1 September 1939 the Ministry of Works took over the Houghton Street building initially for the Ministry of Economic Warfare later the Air Ministry.
+On 1 September 1939 the Ministry of Works took over the Houghton Street building, initially for the Ministry of Economic Warfare later the Air Ministry.
 In October 1939 Michaelmas Term began in Cambridge.